rhysfaultless-cpr/cpr-documentation-docusaurus/README.md

     - _Code style issues found in the above file(s).
 Forgot to run Prettier?_
       You can fix the errors by running the command `npm run format-write`.
 8. You will need to confirm that `npm run format-write` code formatting did not make any functionality changes to your _.mdx_ documentation.
+    You may see files that claim to be updated in Source Control, but don't have any visible changes.
+    You should run these commands in your terminal to prevent Git from noting these types of changes:

+            git config --global core.filemode false
+            git config --global core.autocrlf false

 9. When ready, publish your branch, and submit a Pull Request to merge your changes into the _development_ branch.
     Pull Requests to the _production_ branch will not merged.
 10. The administrators of this documentation will review the website for any functional issues,